hotspotty/documentation/docs/features/planning-and-optimizing/super-simulations.md

 By running a super simulation, 1 simulation credit will be used.
 You can buy super simulation credits for your workspace [here](https://app.hotspotty.net/pricing).
 :::

 5. It takes some time to run the calculations.
 The process should not take longer than a few minutes.
-You will receive an email once the super simulation is created.
+You will receive an email once the super simulation is finished.
 The status will change to <button className="hotspotty-button">Open simulation</button> when processing is done.

 ![DOCS](/img/workspace/super-simulation-2.png)